tim-littlefair/tl-balena-browser/readme.md

 Returns the flags Chromium was started with

 #### **GET** /version
-Returns the version of Chromium that `browser` is running
+Returns the version of Chromium that `tl-balena-browser` is running

 #### **GET** /screenshot
 Uses [scrot](https://opensource.com/article/17/11/taking-screen-captures-linux-command-line-scrot) to take a screenshot of the chromium window.